mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 * the login details which are used while signup will be stored in data.json file and we will use them while login in to user-profile page.
 * you can see the signup credites in the data.json file after you have submit the details in the signup page.
 * JSON document databases use the same document-model format that developers use in their application code, which make it much easier for them to store and query data.
 The flexible, semi-structured, and hierarchical nature of JSON document databases allows them to evolve with applications' needs.
+* The php functions which are used to store the data in json files are written in the files login.class.php and register.class.php
+-> in register.class.php you can change the elements in the funtion which to be store which to be not as you wish.

 ## Ajax Form
-* We create ajax form using js which is used By sending asynchronous requests, it allows an application to refresh a part of a page without having to reload the whole document. we have created loginajax.js for login form and signupajax.js for signup form which are in js folder
+* We create ajax form using js which is used By sending asynchronous requests, it allows an application to refresh a part of a page without having to reload the whole document. we have created loginajax.js for login form and signupajax.js for signup form which are in js folder.